 Jason worked with director Dan Buyanovsky and a team of creatives across disciplines in adapting For Every One to the screen.
 “Jason’s poem touches on so many of the hopes and insecurities creative people endure in their journeys,” says Dan.
 “Everyone who contributed connected with and wanted to amplify Jason’s message, and I hope it resonates with anyone at their own crossroads.”

 Jason and Dan linked this message with 826’s work inspiring young writers, and our mission to make the power and the joy of writing accessible to every student in every classroom.
 On 8/26, you’ll find For Every One on a special page on 826 Digital, our online platform for educators.
 Alongside the offering of For Every One itself, Jason has provided “A Place Worth Being,” a writing Spark that prompts students to think of themselves as a place, turning their body and mind into an environment through writing.
 We’re encouraging educators and students everywhere to view For Every One and write in response to Jason’s Spark.
 826 will be publishing select student pieces this winter in collaboration with Jason.

 In For Every One, Jason writes: “Though the struggle is always made to sound admirable and poetic, the thumping uncertainty is still there.”
 As students in 826 work from the blank page through to a published piece, they know this uncertainty all too well.
 But great writers like Jason, and young people across the country, find reserves of courage.
 “Dreamer, if you’re like me, you jump anyway,” says Jason.
-We’re excited to jump in and write to Jason’s call to action this fall on 826 Digital.
+We’re excited to jump in and write to Jason’s call to action on 826 Digital.